-Therefore, when dealing with bodies of constant width, the volume and the area have explicit formulas in terms of the coefficients $a_{l,m}$ of the decomposition \eqref{sphDecomp}.
+As a consequence, when dealing with bodies of constant width, the volume and the area have explicit formulas in terms of the coefficients $a_{l,m}$ of the decomposition \eqref{sphDecomp}.

-We note that it is also possible to compute explicitly the area of a general convex body, using the coefficients of the support functions.
+We note that it is also possible to compute explicitly the area of a general convex body, using the coefficients of the support function.
 Indeed, Lemma 1 from \cite[Section 5]{AGcwidth} is valid for general support functions $h$, not only those corresponding to a constant width body.
 Therefore the area of a convex body $B$ is also given by \eqref{eq:area3D}, where $w = 2a_{0,0}Y_0^0$.
 Also following the results stated in \cite{AGcwidth} it should also be possible to compute the volume explicitly using the Gaunt coefficients involving integrals on the sphere of products of three spherical harmonics.
-In our computations, for general bodies parametrized using their support function, we used an alternative way to compute the volume.
-Using the divergence theorem, we can compute the volume of a convex body $\omega$ as the integral on $\partial \omega$ of a vector field $V$ with divergence equal to one.
-For simplicity we choose $V = \frac{1}{3}\bo x = \frac{1}{3}(x,y,z)$ and we integrate $V.n$ on $\partial \omega$.
-One may note that since we are working with bodies parametrized by their support function, the quantity $V.n$ computed at $x_0 \in \partial \omega$ is the value of the support function at $x_0$: $\bo x.n(x_0) = p(x_0)$.
+In our computations, for general bodies parametrized using their support function, we use the divergence theorem.
+The volume of a convex body $\omega$ is computed as the integral on $\partial \omega$ of a vector field $V$ with divergence equal to one.
+For simplicity choose $V = \frac{1}{3}\bo x = \frac{1}{3}(x,y,z)$ and we integrate $V\cdot n$ on $\partial \omega$.
+It is straightforward from the parametrization \eqref{supp3Dparam} that $\bo x(\theta)\cdot n(\theta) = p(\theta)$ for $\theta \in \Bbb{S}^2$.